 - Roux-en-Y gastric bypass – a procedure that creates a small stomach pouch and allows food to bypass a portion of the small intestine, decreasing calorie absorption.

 What to Expect

-When you choose Putnam Hospital Center for bariatric surgery, you can expect a warm and compassionate care team to partner with you on your weight loss journey.
+When you choose Putnam Hospital for bariatric surgery, you can expect a warm and compassionate care team to partner with you on your weight loss journey.
 This multidisciplinary team includes a bariatric nurse coordinator who will guide you on your journey.

 Once you have selected and consulted with a surgeon, together you will determine if you are a candidate for surgery and what lab tests you may need.
 Your surgeon may also recommend that you visit with other specialists prior to surgery.
 You’ll also:

 - Have a nutrition evaluation and counseling with one of our dietitians.